 Debunking "Setting Up a Bank Account in the UAE is Difficult"

 Have you ever heard people say that setting up a bank account in the UAE is difficult?
-While it’s true that changes in the regulatory environment may lead people to believe it, we’re here to debunk this myth through the parametres to keep in mind as you seek to open up your account.
+While it’s true that changes in the regulatory environment may lead people to believe it, we’re here to walk you through the parametres to keep in mind as you seek to open up a bank account with ease.
 What does this involve?
 We have all the details.

-Like in most countries, you can open a standard current account, savings accounts and investment accounts at banks in the UAE.
+The answer is yes; a foreigner can open a bank account in the UAE.
+Like in most countries, you can open a standard current account, savings accounts, and investment accounts at banks in Dubai and the rest of the UAE.
 There’s also an option to open an offshore bank account, especially in Dubai.
-There are some restrictions regarding the types of accounts you can open in the UAE depending on your residency status (which we’ll detail further below).
+There are some restrictions regarding the types of accounts you can open in the UAE, depending on your residency status (which we’ll detail further below).
 Still, the key is to know what banks are most open to your business and how to apply successfully.

 When it comes to banks in the UAE, you can classify the country’s financial institutions into four categories.
-There are commercial banks (those that manage accounts for enterprises and individuals), industrial banks that distribute funds for development purposes, Islamic banks that adhere to the principles of Sharia law and merchant/investment banks that engage in buying and selling stocks.
+Commercial banks (those that manage accounts for enterprises and individuals), industrial banks that distribute funds for development purposes, Islamic banks that adhere to Sharia law and merchant/investment banks that engage in buying and selling stocks.

 How to open a bank account in the UAE as a non-resident